Shashi456/Deep-Learning-Research/Review/Attention is all you need.md

 - The scaled dot-product attention is employed which is faster and space efficient while at the same time a scaling factor is used in order to counteract effects of dot-product attention, can be thought of as taking the good properties of dot-product attention and counteracting the negatives to make its performance comparable to additive attention.
-- Multi head attention "allows the model to attent to information from different representation subspaces".
+- Multi head attention "allows the model to attend to information from different representation subspaces".

 ## Strengths
 - Introduces a new pure attention-based network architecture which achieves state of the art performance.